tales-from-a-dev/flowbite-bundle/docs/theme_customization.md

 {%- endblock class_submit %}
 ```

-Finally, don't forget to update your `twig` configuration to use your newly created template:
+Finally, update your `twig` configuration to use your newly created template:

 ```yaml
 # config/packages/twig.yaml